-An average of 12.5% of tests were positive, which is a slight decrease from the 16.7% positivity reported last week.
+An average of 10.6% of tests were positive, which is a slight decrease from the 11.3% positivity reported last week.
 This percent positivity continues to remain far from our goal of remaining below 5% positivity.
-Daily positivity ranged from 9.0% to 19.5%.
-Over the past two weeks an average of 855 PCR tests were conducted each day among residents within the Winnebago County Health Department jurisdiction.
+Daily positivity ranged from 4.1% to 15.6%.
+Over the past two weeks an average of 590 PCR tests were conducted each day among residents within the Winnebago County Health Department jurisdiction.
+Antigen tests are not included in the testing numbers and are excluded from the percent positivity calculation.
+A PCR confirmed case is only counted once in the percent positivity calculation.

-The regional COVID-19 testing site at the Sunnyview Expo Center in Oshkosh has averaged 369 tests per day over the past two weeks.
+The regional COVID-19 testing site at the Sunnyview Expo Center in Oshkosh has averaged 280 tests per day over the past two weeks.
 Testing is also available at other locations including CVS pharmacies and multiple community test sites in Oshkosh, Neenah, Menasha, Shawano, Fond du Lac, Appleton, and Waupaca.